Data Flow & Privacy Map

 Legal Basis Performance of Contract (GDPR Art.
 6(1)(b))

-Retention — Server Not documented — WHO: backend lead; WHAT: How long are password reset tokens valid, and are they invalidated immediately after use?; WHERE: Insert in this ROPA entry
+Retention — Server [Not documented — WHO: Backend lead; WHAT: How long are profile records retained after account deletion?; WHERE: Insert in PA-002 table, Retention — Server row]

 Field Value